fjrd84/spotify-cli-mac/README.md

     recommend|rec               Recommend other songs based on the song currently playing.

-    info|i                      Display information about the current track along with player status play [uri]                  Continue playing current track or play the track with the provided URI pause                       Pause the current track
+    info|i                      Display information about the current track along with player status watch|w                     The same as info, but refreshing the information on the screen play [uri]                  Continue playing current track or play the track with the provided URI pause                       Pause the current track
     next|n                      Play the next track in the queue